kubernetes/enhancements/keps/sig-node/3953-in-place-node-resource-resize/README.md

    **Risk**: `cAdvisor` caches and refreshes `MachineInfo` every 5 minutes by default.
 During a memory hot-unplug (downscale) event, there is up to a 5-minute latency window where physical memory is removed, but the Kubelet remains unaware.
 If workloads spike during this window, the Linux kernel OOM killer may violently terminate processes before the Kubelet's capacity reconciliation loop detects the hardware drop and triggers a graceful `NodeCapacityExceeded` eviction.

    **Mitigation**: For the Alpha phase, this detection latency is an accepted operational constraint, with the kernel OOM killer serving as the ultimate safety net to protect the node.
 For future phases (Beta/GA), the detection mechanism will transition to an event-driven architecture to eliminate this polling lag (see Future Work).

+8. #### Hardware Metric Jitter and Malformed Signals

+   **Risk**: The Kubelet relies on `cAdvisor` to read raw hardware metrics from the host operating system.
+The OS can occasionally report minor memory capacity jitter (micro-fluctuations in bytes) due to internal kernel allocations, or bugs could result in malformed data (e.g., negative capacities, or `0`).
+Blindly reacting to these would cause an endless loop of API patches, CRI overhead, and potential mass-evictions.

+   **Mitigation**: Before accepting a capacity change, the ContainerManager implements a strict Validation and Jitter Tolerance Filter.
+Micro-drifts (e.g., changes under 100Mi) are silently dropped.
+Nonsense values (e.g., 0, negative values, or values that fall below the static Kubelet reservations) are explicitly rejected, an error is logged, and the reconciliation pipeline short-circuits.

 ## Design Details